 Day 10 – Jerusalem at Leisure Enjoy a day at leisure to revisit a special site, pick up some last-minute bargains or just relax.
 We depart our hotel in the late afternoon for a special farewell dinner before our late evening flight back to the U.S.

-Day 11 – Tel Aviv / U.S. We arrive back in the U.S. with fond memories of our journey, and perhaps already making plans to return next year!
+Day 11 – Tel Aviv / U.S. We arrive back in the U.S. with fond memories of our journey, and already making plans to return!

-This sample itinerary illustrates many of the Christian and historical sites most groups will wish to visit.
+This sample itinerary illustrates many of the Christian and historical sites most groups wish to include in their tour/pilgrimage.
 We work with pastors/tour hosts before their tour to customize their itinerary according to their preferences.
-At times, certain changes may be made during the tour as coordinated with the guide, but some changes may incur extra costs.
-Every effort is always made to include every site on an itinerary, however the sightseeing sequence is always subject to change due to flight arrival times, travel logistics, opening and closing times of sites, and local conditions.
+It is sometimes possible to make certain changes during the tour – as coordinated with the guide, but some changes will incur extra costs.
+Every effort is made to include every site on an itinerary, however the sightseeing sequence is always subject to change due to flight arrival times, travel logistics, opening/closing times of sites, scheduled events, and local conditions.